 The Pituitary Foundation operates throughout the UK and Republic of Ireland.
-We are a membership organisation and have in the region of 2,300 subscribed members.
-We are a relatively small charity, with ten members of staff and supporting our work we have a team of 100 volunteers across the country.
+We are a membership organisation and have in the region of 2,300 subscribed members and we support thousands of people affected by pituitary conditions each year.
+We are a relatively small charity, with ten members of staff and supporting our work we have a team of 140 volunteers across the country.

-The Pituitary Foundation is currently funded entirely through, membership fees, voluntary donations, support from the pharmaceutical industry and grants from grant-making trusts.
+The Pituitary Foundation is currently funded from voluntary sources including: membership fees, voluntary donations, fundraising activities, support from the pharmaceutical industry and grants from grant-making trusts.

 The Pituitary Foundation’s goal is to assist you along your journey with information, support and understanding.
 To do this, our service is available to patients, family members, friends, health care professionals and the general population.